 AutoFill is a very useful Excel feature.
-It allows you to create entire columns or rows of data that are based on the values from other cells.
-In other words, Excel compares the selected data and tries to guess about the next values that should be inserted.
+It allows you to create entire columns or rows of data which are based on the values from other cells.
+In other words, Excel compares the selected data and tries to guess the next values that will be inserted.

 AutoFill months and days

 Look at the following example.
 In cell B2 there is the word- "January".
 Excel automatically recognizes it as the first month.
 Click this cell to activate it.
 Move the cursor to the bottom right corner so that it will change to a small black cross.